 Slope creep often results in damage to a house over time.
-The damage may be: foundation or framing damage, sewer line damage, roof damage, as well as, doors and window sticking, garage floor and slab cracks, cracks in swimming pools and spas, etc.
+The damage may include foundation or framing damage, sewer line damage, roof damage, doors and window sticking, garage floor and slab cracks as well as cracks in swimming pools and spas, etc.

 When your home sits on a lot that has slope creep, the entire home usually moves or shifts, not just one small portion.